trueangle/kotlin-native-aws-lambda-runtime/README.md

     }
 }
 ```

-5. Specify application entry point using standard `main` function.
-Call `LambdaRuntime.run` to
+### 5. Specify Application entry point
-   execute Lambda
-   by passing handler to it.
+Using standard `main` function.
+Call `LambdaRuntime.run` to execute Lambda by passing handler to it.

 ```kotlin
 fun main() = LambdaRuntime.run { HelloWorldLambdaHandler() }